TrueLearnAI/truelearn/docs/dev/before_pr.rst

 -------
 You are now ready to ship your PR! 🚀

-`Note: If you are a member of core maintainers, make sure you check the next section about how to release TrueLearn.`
+`Note: If you are a member of the core maintainer team, make sure you check the next section about how to release TrueLearn.`